 It’s easy to install (or remove) the tow bar and the conversion kit allows you to switch from jogging to trail or gravel riding.
 The stroller features premium seating pads, headrests, reclining seats for maximum comfort, and a full-length UV window that allows full panoramic viewing.

 But if you’re strictly a runner, know that this hybrid gets better reviews as a trailer than a stroller, and some reviewers mention the additional purchase of a hand brake to complete the stroller function.

 Best jogging double stroller

 Even though it’s a double stroller, it allows for a one-handed fold and compacts nicely, making it great for city parents or frequent family travelers.
-The seats even recline individually so each kiddo can take a nap on their own schedule.
+The front-facing seats even recline individually so each kiddo can take a nap on their own schedule.
 And the ergonomic handlebar lets you customize the height to your liking, earning extra adjustability points.

 Best long-term jogging stroller

 - Price: $$

 - Best for: Daily use or jogging with infants or toddlers

 - Pros: Includes a car seat adaptor for most infant car seats and shock-absorbing suspension for a smoother ride

 - Cons: Larger wheels may be bulky in narrow indoor spaces and to store